sekeidesign/figjenda/README.md

 # FigJenda

 This FigJam widget allow you to create an agenda or multiple agendas for your workshop in FigJam.
-The widget uses FigJam's built in timer to provide a robust timer experience.
+The widget uses FigJam's built in timer to provide a more robust experience.

 ### 🏁 Start here